First-principles calculations on the mechanical, electronic, magnetic and optical properties of two-dimensional Janus Cr$_2$TeX (X= P, As, Sb) monolayers: Abstract

 \section{Abstract}

 Janus materials possess extraordinary physical, chemical, and mechanical properties caused by symmetry breaking.
 Here, the mechanic properties, electronic structure, magnetic properties, and optical properties of Janus Cr$_2$TeX (X= P, As, Sb) monolayers are systematically investigated by the density functional theory.
-Janus Cr$_2$TeP, Cr$_2$TeAs, and Cr$_2$TeSb are intrinsic ferromagnetic (FM) half-metals with wide spin gaps and half-metallic gaps.
-Monte Carlo simulations based on the Heisenberg model estimate the Curie temperature (\emph{T}$_c$) of these monolayers are about 583, 608, and 597 K, respectively.
-Additionally, it is found that Cr$_2$TeX (X= P, As, Sb) monolayers still exhibit FM half-metallic properties under biaxial strain from -6\% to 6\%.
+Janus Cr$_2$TeP, Cr$_2$TeAs, and Cr$_2$TeSb are intrinsic ferromagnetic (FM) half-metals with wide spin and half-metallic gaps.
+The Curie temperature ( \emph{T}$_c$ ) of these monolayers are about 583, 608, and 597 K, respectively by Monte Carlo simulations based on the Heisenberg model.
+Additionally, it has been found that Cr$_2$TeX (X= P, As, Sb) monolayers still exhibit FM half-metallic properties under biaxial strain ranging from -6\% to 6\%.
 At last, the Cr$_2$TeP monolayer has a higher absorption coefficient than the Cr$_2$TeAs and Cr$_2$TeSb monolayers in the visible region.
 The results predict that Janus Cr$_2$TeX (X= P, As, Sb) monolayers with novel properties have good potential for applications in future nanodevices.